Francis Wilkinson Pickens: American Civil War

 Under his administration as Governor of South Carolina (1860–1862), the state seceded and demanded the surrender of the Federal forts in Charleston harbor.
 He strongly advocated the secession of the Southern states but he did not sign the South Carolina ordinance of secession, as is commonly reported.
 He protested against Major Robert Anderson's removal from Fort Moultrie to Fort Sumter, and offered to acquire the fort from the United States as part of an equitable settlement of the assets and debts of what Pickens considered to be now-dissolved federal union.

 On January 9, 1861, Governor Pickens sanctioned the firing upon the relief steamship Star of the West, which was bringing supplies to Anderson's beleaguered garrison.
 In a letter dated January 12, 1861, Pickens demanded of President Buchanan that he surrender Fort Sumter because "I regard that possession is not consistent with the dignity or safety of the State of South Carolina."

 He also approved of the subsequent bombardment of Fort Sumter.
-He remained a fervent supporter of states rights.
+He remained a fervent supporter of states rights, which is a euphemism for slavery.
 On December 9, 1862, Pickens quietly left the governorship and returned to his home in Edgefield, where he remained through the war.